N.Y. attorney general to probe fatal police shooting of man with 'profound mental health problem'

 "People in the community thought he had a weapon and was aiming at residents," he said Thursday.
 "There is a lot more we need to know."

-The NYPD has not identified any of the officers involved in the shooting.
+The NYPD did not identify any of the officers involved in the shooting of Vassell, 34, a welder born in Jamaica.

+But police took the unusual step of releasing surveillance footage of Vassell just before he was shot, including a still obtained by NBC New York that showed him running and pointing the pipe at a bystander on Utica Avenue.

+The footage appears to corroborate earlier assertions by Chief of Department Terence Monahan that Vassell "took a two-handed shooting stance and pointed an object at the approaching officers” seconds before he was killed.

-“Every cop in this neighborhood knows him,” local resident John Fuller told The New York Times.
+“Every cop in this neighborhood knows him,” John Fuller, a local resident, told The New York Times.

-The death of the 34-year-old Jamaica-born welder happened on the 50th anniversary of Dr. Martin Luther King’s assassination.
-And outraged the black residents in the Crown Heights neighborhood, some of whom carried Black Lives Matter signs, yelled “Murder!” at the officers guarding the scene of the fatal shooting.
+Vassell was killed on the 50th anniversary of Dr. Martin Luther King’s assassination.
+That outraged black residents in the Crown Heights neighborhood.
+And some of that anger was still evident at an afternoon vigil as the speakers railed against the "racist police" and participants chanted the dead man's name.

+But along with the African-American leaders, there were representatives from the Orthodox Jewish community, a scene unimaginable back in 1991, when the neighborhood was rocked by riots that pitted the two groups against each other.

+“Today is a Jewish holiday, but when a young man who lives in my neighborhood gets shot down for nothing I have to be here,” said Rabbi Rubin Lipkind.
+“He lived right next to us.”

-Vassell was killed less than three weeks after police in Sacramento, California fatally shot a 23-year-old black man named Stephon Clark in the mistaken belief he was holding a gun.
-It turned out to be a cell phone.
+Vassell's death came less than three weeks after police in Sacramento, California, fatally shot a 22-year-old black man named Stephon Clark in the mistaken belief that he was holding a gun.
+It turned out to be a cellphone.

 In the California case, body cameras captured the moment when Clark was cut down by a fusillade of 20 shots.

-None of the New York City police officers who fired on Vassell were wearing body cameras, NYPD Chief of Department Terence Monahan said after the shooting.
-He insisted the doomed man threatened the officers.
+None of the New York City police officers who fired on Vassell were wearing body cameras.

-“The suspect then took a two-handed shooting stance and pointed an object at the approaching officers,” Monahan said, holding a surveillance photo of a blurry figure standing beside an ice machine with his arms outstretched.

 The chain of events that ended with Vassell dying at the corner of Utica Avenue and Montgomery Street began around 4:40 p.m.
 Wednesday when police responded to three 911 calls that described a black man in a brown jacket waving what the witnesses mistakenly described as a silver gun, Monahan said.

-A surveillance image obtained by NBC New York showed Vassell running and pointing the pipe at a person on Utica Avenue.

-Witnesses said the officers jumped out an unmarked car and started shooting without warning.
+Witnesses said the officers jumped out of an unmarked car and started shooting without warning.

-“It’s almost like they did a hit,” 40-year-old Jacob Hinds told The Daily News.
-“They didn’t say please.
-They didn’t say put your hands up, nothing.”
+“It’s almost like they did a hit,” one told The Daily News.
+“They didn’t say, 'Please.'
+They didn’t say, 'Put your hands up!'
+Nothing.”

 So far, the NYPD has not said whether the officers who fired the fatal shots warned Vassell first.

-His 15-year-old son, Tyshawn, said there was no reason to kill his dad.
+His 15-year-old son, Tyshawn, said there was no reason to kill him.

 “He cared for everybody,” he told The Daily News.
 “If you saw him, he’d always be in a laughing mood.
 You would never catch him down."